didi/cube-ui/document/components/docs/en-US/toast.md

 ## Toast

-`Toast` component.You can use it to show modaless tip message without user interaction.
+`Toast` component.You can use it to show non-modal tip message without user interaction.

 ### Example